DavidLemarier/node-temp/README.md

 Copyright
 ---------

-Copyright (c) 2010-2014 Bruce Williams.
+Copyright (c) 2010-2017 Bruce Williams & David Lemarier.
 This software is licensed under the MIT License, see LICENSE for details.